Happyrobot33/Animator-As-Assembly/README.md

 - `INTTOBINARY`: Converts a number into a binary number (syntax: `INTTOBINARY NUMBER_REGISTER BINARY_REGISTER`)
 - `BINARYTOINT`: Converts a binary number into a number (syntax: `BINARYTOINT BINARY_REGISTER NUMBER_REGISTER`)
 - `RAND8`: Generates a random number between 0 and 255 (syntax: `RAND8 REGISTER`)
+- `RANDOM`: generates a random number between a min and max {RANDOM MIN MAX REGISTER_NUMBER}